veillette/physics-book/README.md

-# Textbook for College Physics
+# Textbook for General Physics

 You can access the book by going to the [link](https://veillette.github.io/physics-book/).
 The Table of Contents is in [./SUMMARY.md](./SUMMARY.md)